vyperlang/vyper/docs/types.rst

 Signed integer values between -2\ :sup:`255` and (2\ :sup:`255` - 1), inclusive.

-Interger literals cannot have a decimal point even if the decimal value is zero.
+Integer literals cannot have a decimal point even if the decimal value is zero.
 For example, ``2.0`` cannot be interpreted as an integer.

 Operators
 *********